-Graduate, Pharmacy and Law Graduation
+Graduate, Pharmacy and Occupational Therapy Graduation

-Once graduate, professional pharmacy, occupational therapy doctorate, and law students have filed an application for graduation and are certified to have met the requirements of graduation by the College office, the Office of the Registrar will post the degree to the student's record with the established graduation date in May, August, or December.
+Once graduate and professional program students have filed an application for graduation and are certified to have met the requirements of graduation by the College office, the Office of the Registrar will post the degree to the student's record with the established graduation date in May, August, or December.
 The student must complete and the college office must verify all requirements within 45 days of graduation to have the degree posted with the applied-for graduation date.
 Students who meet the requirements for graduation at a later point in time will have an effective graduation date of the following established graduation date in May, August or December.

 In some cases during any given semester or summer session where a graduate student demonstrates an immediate need, he or she must give early notice to the college/school and the appropriate department of intent to graduate early.
 If the student is certified to have met all graduation requirements, this is reported to the Office of the Registrar, and the degree is conferred effective the 15th day of following month.
-Doctor of Pharmacy students cannot graduate prior to the established graduation date in May.
+Doctor of Pharmacy, Doctor of Occupational Therapy, and Master in Athletic Training students cannot graduate prior to the established graduation date in May.